muldjord/skyscraper/docs/CLIHELP.md

 ```
 Skyscraper -p snes -s thegamesdb -m 50
 ```
-  -c <filename>              Use this config file to set up Skyscraper.
+  -c &lt;filename&gt;              Use this config file to set up Skyscraper.
                              (default is '~/.skyscraper/config.ini')
-  -a <filename>              Use this artwork xml file to set up the artwork
+  -a &lt;filename&gt;              Use this artwork xml file to set up the artwork
                              compositing.
                              (default is '~/.skyscraper/artwork.xml')
-  -d <folder>                Set local resource database cache folder.
+  -d &lt;folder&gt;                Set local resource database cache folder.
                              (default is '~/.skyscraper/dbs/[platform]')
   --nolocaldb                Disables the localdb resource cache.
 Other localdb
                              flags will then be ignored.